- Room Swap Search & Requests (on the Barnard Housing Portal)

 Students who submit a Room Change Request form are expected to inform their roommate(s) / suitemates(s) of their request, in order to give them an opportunity to either submit a Room Change Request form of their own or try to recruit a new roommate/suitemate.

-Students with diagnosed disabilities who may need some form of housing accommodation related to a diagnosed disability or medical condition as part of their room change request should additionally contact the Office of Disability Services to complete a Disability-Housing Request (DHR) no later than January 29, 2015.
-More information about the process is available at http://barnard.edu/reslife/disability.
+Students who may need some form of housing accommodation related to a diagnosed disability or medical condition as part of their room change request should additionally contact the Office of Disability Services to complete a Disability-Housing Request (DHR) no later than Wednesday, January 24, 2018.
+More information about submitting requests is available at http://barnard.edu/reslife/disability.

 Once submitted, Request forms may not be altered unless they are withdrawn (in writing) and/or then resubmitted as a new application.
 Request forms may not be withdrawn after the due date (Friday, January 26, 2018, 4pm).

-The RL&H staff will review all submitted Room Change Request forms.
-Decisions made by Residential Life & Housing are final.
-While Residential Life & Housing will endeavor to provide as many room changes as possible, students who submit a Request form are not guaranteed to receive a room change (i.e. it depends on the availability of space).
+While Residential Life & Housing will endeavor to provide as many room changes as possible, students who submit a request form are not guaranteed to receive a room change (i.e. it depends on the availability of space).

-Students may request to make a 1-for-1 swap with another student (both students will need to submit Room Change Request forms) OR they may specify a set of criteria for which types of rooms or locations they would be willing to move to.
-Students who wish to move into a specific vacant space should specify that on their request form (ex. a vacant space or a space that may open up due to the current student receiving a room change).
-The roommate(s)/suitemate(s) of that vacancy should also submit a Roommate/Suitemate Request Form (available above) mutually requesting the student requesting a room change.
+On the Room Change Request form, students specify a set of criteria for which types of rooms or locations they would be willing to move to.
+Students who wish to move into a specific space should specify that on their request form (ex. a vacant space or a space that may open up due to the current student receiving a room change).
+The roommate(s)/suitemate(s) of that vacancy must also submit a Roommate/Suitemate Request Form (available above) mutually requesting the student requesting a room change.
 This can improve a student's chances of receiving the room change, but does not guarantee it.